 - eat a diet rich in fruits, vegetables, and essential fatty acids (found in oily fish) — these are full of nutrients that keep your brain healthy and help balance your hormones

-- do something you enjoy every day — like listening to music or dancing
+- do something you enjoy every day — like listening to music or dancing to improve your mood

 - connect with family and friends — a good social support system is really important for mental wellbeing